Cautions for Running in the Game Lands Print E-mail

 The State College Area is full of great woodland trails for outdoor sports and activities.
 But runners should use caution, especially during hunting season.
 Particular care should be exercised when running in State Game Lands, which are often used by runners and come close to populated areas.

-Here are the State Game Commission's regulations for use of the State Game Lands.
+Here are the Pennsylvania State Game Commission's regulations.

 Here is an official map, published by the Pennsylvania Game Commission, of State Game Land 176, which is the game land closest to town.